 on class scheduling and graduation requirements.

-number of credits a student may take toward his or her degree.
+a student may take toward his or her degree.
+You are encouraged

-do to increase your chances of success in college is to have an
+can do to increase your chances of success in college is to have

-effective academic plan.
-Use this checklist to guide your progress,
+an effective academic plan.
+Use this checklist to guide your

 - Clearly state your goals.